 Welcome to one of North Carolina’s finest schools, Flat Rock Middle School.
 We have a tradition of excellence in academic success and citizenship.
 Students experience success at FRMS when they are committed to school, have good attendance, and prepare for class by completing assignments and studying for tests.
-Students are expected to use their agenda books on a daily basis to record their assignments.
+Students are expected to use their agenda books on a daily basis to record their assignments and travel around the building.
 Parents should check agenda books daily to make sure assignments are recorded and completed to the best of the student’s ability.

 Flat Rock Middle School Mission Statement

 Flat Rock Middle School values everyone and pursues the highest success for all.
 We are here to help each person learn and grow through their failures and successes.

 Flat Rock Middle School Vision